tpotjj/matrix/README.md

 # MatrixSolver

-This Python package is capable of traversing a a matrix in multiple different ways.
+This Python package is capable of traversing a matrix in multiple different ways.
 Currently there are two traversals implemented:
 - Spiral
 - Horizontal